shaloo/docs.arcana/docs/concepts/an_jwt_token.md

 !!! an-note "User validation"

-      After user authentication via the selected social login provider a JWT token is receivedd by the {{config.extra.arcana.sdk_name}}.
-It uses this JWT token to verify the user.
-After verifying it creates the Arcana JWT token and returns it to the app.
+      After the user authenticates through the chosen social login provider, the {{config.extra.arcana.sdk_name}} receives the JWT token.
+It verifies the user with this token, and then creates and returns an Arcana JWT token to the app.

 Developers can use `getUser()` method to access the JWT token via the [`UserInfo`](https://authsdk-ref-guide.netlify.app/interfaces/userinfo) return value.
 This token expires after 3 minutes.